Faazil/100-days-of-devops/tasks/week-13/day-91.md

     <h1> Welcome to xFusionCorp Industries!</h1>
     ```

-    Also make sure this new line is added at the top of the file.
+    Additionally, verify that this new line is added at the top of the file.

 4. The `/var/www/html/index.html` file's `user` and `group` owner should be `apache` on all app servers.